JuanP091/UniRoomie/documentation.md

 - Issue discovered: we have a limited number of api calls(used to create accounts and show profiles)  10 an hour or so.
 Solution: while in development, just wait it out, this will slow us down but not to a great degree.

 Week 11(Mar.31- April.6)
--PR for swiping feature made
+- PR for swiping feature made
--Discussed chat feature
+- Discussed chat feature

 Week 12(April.7 - 13)
--meeting with advisor and all groups, to present how projects are coming along so far.
+- meeting with advisor and all groups, to present how projects are coming along so far.
--Began work on the creating matches in app,
+- Began work on the creating matches in app,
--worked on the feature to show profiles.
+- worked on the feature to show profiles.

 Week 13(April.14 - 20 )
--updated location services, whole group added api key for geocoding -added ability to view profiles to swipe screen -Discussed how to appeach welcome page ui
+- updated location services, whole group added api key for geocoding
+- added ability to view profiles to swipe screen
+- Discussed how to appeach welcome page ui

 Week 14(April.21 - 27)
--UI for swiping page and welcome screens made -Discussed weather feature for adding pictures should be added to the account decoration page.
+- UI for swiping page and welcome screens made
+- Discussed weather feature for adding pictures should be added to the account decoration page.
--match list button added to welcome screen
+- match list button added to welcome screen
--chat feature stores messages, doesnt automatically show new messages in chat.
+- chat feature stores messages, doesnt automatically show new messages in chat.

 Week 15(April.28 - May.4)
--Discussed what to focus on for the wrap up of the semester, and key points of presentation, as well as deciding on the date.
+- Discussed what to focus on for the wrap up of the semester, and key points of presentation, as well as deciding on the date.
--swipe feature updated users can now like each other.
+- swipe feature updated users can now like each other.
--issue: swipe feature worked on, on outdated branch, fixed by redoing, adding missing logic.
+- issue: swipe feature worked on, on outdated branch, fixed by redoing, adding missing logic.
--issue: firestore rules changed for swiping feature, no when the user logs in they get a message stating they don't have permission, fixed by returning rules to previous state.
+- issue: firestore rules changed for swiping feature, no when the user logs in they get a message stating they don't have permission, fixed by returning rules to previous state.
--user now notified when a match happens, instead of just updating database, generic message” -matches are automatic, matching algorithm discussed.
+- user now notified when a match happens, instead of just updating database, generic message”
+- matches are automatic, matching algorithm discussed.
--chat feature finished, along with list of matches.
+- chat feature finished, along with list of matches.

 Week 16(May.5 - 11)
--Finished powerpoint for final presentation, reviewed it.
+- Finished powerpoint for final presentation, reviewed it.
--Issue: with chat pr, conflicts with swiping feature, fixed swipe feature updated.
+- Issue: with chat pr, conflicts with swiping feature, fixed swipe feature updated.
--Swipe screen automatic match fixed, shown users with similar profiles.
+- Swipe screen automatic match fixed, shown users with similar profiles.
--matches made with automatic matches, removed from database.
+- matches made with automatic matches, removed from database.
--added remove chat feature in match list screen -presented app in engineering building, got more feedback from students.
+- added remove chat feature in match list screen
+- presented app in engineering building, got more feedback from students.
--notifications feature added using queued messages.
+- notifications feature added using queued messages.
--ui for match list and chat screen finished
+- ui for match list and chat screen finished

 Week 17(May.12 -18)
 - Databases cleared of testing accounts and testing messages.